 Minimal wear is the closest thing to Factory New.
-In most scenarios, these skins look really good, and there are only minor details keeping them away from being Factory New.
+These skins look good, and there are only minor details keeping them away from being Factory New.

 Field-Tested skins are the most usual ones.
-They are in the middle of everything.
 These types of skins aren’t looking really bad, but they aren’t looking as good as Factory New CSGO skins.

 Usually, StatTrak™ skins are a bit more expensive once compared to the same exterior skin that does not have StatTrak™ feature included.
 Keep in mind that souvenir skins can’t have StatTrak™ feature.

 You are probably wondering what are souvenir cases?
 Each Major has its own souvenir cases.
-Viewers that connected their steam accounts to twitch, or CSGO players that are watching Major tournaments can be rewarded with those cases.
-There are over 30 of those cases available.
+Viewers that connect their steam accounts to Twitch.tv, or CSGO players that are watching Major tournaments can be rewarded with those cases.
+There are over 30 souvenir cases.

-However, each souvenir is related to the map you watched.
+Each souvenir is related to the map you watched.
 For instance, if Astralis and FaZe competed on Inferno, and you decided to watch the game, you can only be rewarded with the Inferno souvenir case.
-As we mentioned above, skins included in souvenir cases can’t have StatTrak™ feature.
+As mentioned above, skins included in souvenir cases can’t have StatTrak™ feature.

-They have golden stickers of two teams that played the game while you were watching.
-You will also be rewarded with the golden sticker of the round MVP.
+Souvenir skins have golden stickers of two teams that played the game while you were watching.
+Round MVP is also added to the souvenir skin.